itfrombit/osx_handmade/README.md

 This is an ongoing OS X port of Casey Muratori's Handmade Hero.

+This repository works with Casey's source code from handmade_hero_161.

 This version uses native OS X libraries for the platform layer:
 - CoreAudio for sound
 - OpenGL for graphics